Code42Cate/News-Aggregator/README.md

 This project is using pyunit for unit tests.
 Go into the root directory of this project and run:

 `python3 -m unittest discover`

+I am also using node.js and puppeteer for some frontend testing.
+Run them with `npm run` in the testing folder.

 ## Acknowledgments
 Thank you: